microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

 - **Pointer**

-    In order to interact with the rest of the world, a controller is associated with pointers, which can interact with other game objects in specific ways.
+    Controller use pointers to interact with game objects.
 For example, the near interaction pointer is responsible to detecting when the hand (which is a controller) is close to objects that advertise themselves as supporting ‘near interaction’.
 Other examples for pointers are teleportation or far pointers (i.e. the shell hand ray pointer) that use far raycasts to engage with content that is longer than arms length from the user.

+    Pointers are created by the device manager, and then attached to an input source.
+To get all of the pointers for a controller, do: ```controller.InputSource.Pointers```

     Note that a controller can be associated with many different pointers at the same time – in order to ensure that this doesn’t devolve into chaos, there is a pointer mediator which controls which pointers are allowed to be active (for example, the mediator will disable far interaction pointers when near interaction is detected).

 - **Focus**

-    A pointer’s events will be directed to the object that is focused.
-For example, this can be the object that is raycast from the shell hand ray pointer, or this could be the object that is closest in a sphere raycast away from the index finger tip.
-Focus is a particularly important concept because it controls where input events are delivered (i.e. where IMixedRealityPointerHandler, IMixedRealityFocusHandler, and other input events are delivered).
-    Focus is especially interesting because it drives the object that gets input events, so instead of every single object needing to register globally for input events and then filter them out, focus helps narrow down the set of things that are poked to respond to input.
-Note that it's still possible to register for global input events, though that event stream is typically very noisy.
+    Pointer events are sent to objects in **focus**.
+Focus selection will vary by pointer type - a hand ray pointer will use raycasts, while a poke pointer will use spherecasts.
+An object must implement IMixedRealityFocusHandler to receive focus.
+It's possible to globally register an object to receive unfiltered pointer events, but this approach is not recommended.

+    The component that updates which objects are in focus is the [FocusProvider](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.Services/InputSystem/FocusProvider.cs)

 - **Cursor**